-Louis Baltimore joined NIRI in 2017 and currently serves as Programming Chair for the Rocky Mountain NIRI Chapter.
-Louis is the Head of Investor Relations at Hyliion (NYSE: HYLN), a leader in electrified powertrain solutions for Class 8 commercial trucks.
-He joined the company in February 2021 shortly after its IPO.
-Prior to that, Louis was the Director of Investor Relations at Extraction Oil & Gas (NASDAQ: XOG) and Investor Relations Analyst at Cimarex Energy (NYSE: XEC).
+Louis Baltimore joined NIRI in 2017 and currently serves as President of the Rocky Mountain NIRI Chapter.
+Louis is the VP of Investor Relations at Heliogen (NYSE: HLGN), a renewable energy technology company.
+Louis has held various investor relations and corporate finance roles in the oil and gas industry before joining Heliogen.
 Louis moved to Denver from the East Coast in 2011 to do equity research covering E&P stocks for Macquarie Capital.
 After graduating from business school, he worked for a small private E&P where he successfully secured a $300 million private equity commitment for a project in Ohio’s Utica Shale.
 Louis earned a BA in Economics from Wesleyan University and holds an MBA from the MIT Sloan School of Management.

-Ann Scott has been member of NIRI since 1999 and currently serves as Vice President and Sponsorship Chair for the Rocky Mountain Chapter.
+Ann Scott has been member of NIRI since 1999 and currently serves as Director at Large, having previously served as Vice President and Sponsorship Chair for the Rocky Mountain Chapter.
 Ann is also a member of the NIRI Senior Roundtable.
-Ann Scott is Vice President, Investor Relations for Ball Corporation, a global supplier of metal packaging for beverage, personal care and household products customers and of aerospace and other technologies and services for the U.S. government.
-Ann joined Ball in 1988 and throughout her 31-year career moved into positions of increasing responsibility in the administrative, treasury and finance departments.
+Ann Scott is Vice President, Investor Relations for Ball Corporation, a global supplier of aluminum packaging for beverage, personal care and household products customers and of aerospace and other technologies and services for the U.S. government.
+Ann joined Ball in 1988 and throughout her 34-year career moved into positions of increasing responsibility in the administrative, treasury and finance departments.
 After Ball relocated its corporate headquarters to Broomfield, Colorado in 1998, Ann assumed overall responsibility for the company’s investor relations program including serving on the disclosure and governance committees and as competitive intelligence liaison to the strategic planning department.
 Ann Scott holds a Bachelor of Science degree in business from Ball State University.